 Not too soon after your arrival and not too close to the expiration date on your Form I-94.
 You must maintain your current legal status in order to change status.
 An application must be filed prior to the expiration date on your I-94.
 About halfway through your authorized stay is ideal.
 Please be aware that approval by the Immigration and Naturalization Service is NOT guaranteed.
 Should you be denied the change of status, you may be required to leave the country quickly.
 You can then take your I-20's and go to the U.S. Embassy or Consulate in your home country and apply for a new F-1 visa.

-Bring your completed application (with all the documents described above) to the International Student & Scholar Services.
+Bring your completed application (with all the documents described above) to the Kearney Center for International Student Services.
 After our review, you will send your application to the Immigration (USCIS) either by form or your draft in ELIS (the electronic system).
 When the SEVIS has made a decision on your application, your Minnesota State University, Mankato I-20 and a new I-94 card will be returned to you.